 - Courage to stand up for that which is in the best interests of the company

 - Understand how to add value to a board

 How to Apply

 After reviewing the above quantitative and qualitative criteria, and finding that your background matches the requested criteria, you may be formally considered for the Global Board Ready Women List.
-Simply email your LinkedIn profile and the email address where you wish to be contacted.
+Simply send an email with your LinkedIn profile URL and a resume or CV attached as a PDF or Word file.
 The nominating committee will review your submission and contact you with next steps.